AlBochi/audit-evidence-automator/README.md

 📖 Compliance Frameworks
 Currently supports:
 SOC 2 (controls defined in controls/soc2.yaml)

-Upcoming:

-HIPAA

-ISO 27001

-🎯 Why This Matters
+🎯 Why This Matters:

 This tool drastically reduces the manual effort and time involved in preparing audit evidence, turning a multi-week task into a matter of hours.
 It establishes you as a cloud compliance automation expert capable of delivering audit-ready materials with efficiency and precision.

-📌 How to Customize
+📌 How to Customize:

 Update or add compliance controls in YAML files under the controls/ directory.
 Modify HTML report templates in the templates/ folder for branding or formatting preferences.
 Extend automation scripts to cover additional frameworks or cloud providers.